-68. The Risk Committee should be responsible for advising the board on the regulated financial institution's overall current and future risk tolerance/appetite and strategy of the regulated financial institution for various risks including AML/CFT risk and for overseeing senior management's implementation of the risk strategy.
-The committee shall be chaired by an experienced independent director who is knowledgeable in risk management, finance, accounting,
+55. The Risk Committee should be responsible for advising the Board on the Regulated Financial Institution's overall current and future risk tolerance/appetite and strategy of the Regulated Financial Institution for various risks including AML/CFT risk and for overseeing Senior Management's implementation of the risk strategy.
+The committee shall be chaired by an experienced independent director who is knowledgeable in risk management, finance, accounting, economics

-- economics and other business skills.
-The Bank of Ghana's minimum requirement for risk governance structure is set out in Appendix 1. - 69.
-Each of the two (2) sub-committees shall have at least 30% (thirty percent) of its members being Ghanaians who are ordinarily resident in Ghana. - 70.
-The Chief Risk Officer and the Chief Internal Auditor shall report directly to the Risk Sub-Committee and Audit Sub-Committee of the board respectively.
+- and other business skills.
+The Bank of Ghana's minimum requirement for risk governance structure is set out in Appendix 1. - 56.
+Each of the two (2) sub-committees shall have at least thirty percent (30%) of its members being Ghanaians who are ordinarily resident in Ghana. - 57.
+The Chief Risk Officer and the Chief Internal Auditor shall report directly to the MD/CEO and Audit Sub-Committee of the Board respectively.